arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Nicla Sense ME onboard barometric pressure sensor](assets/pressure.png)

-To use this sensor in standalone mode, you can do it with the below example code:
+To use this sensor in standalone mode, you can leverage the example code below:

 ```arduino